CDCgov/wastewater-informed-covid-forecasting/README.md

 # Overview
 This repo leverages a semi-mechanistic renewal approach to jointly fit COVID-19 hospital admissions data in the US and viral concentrations in wastewater to forecast hospital admissions.
+This codebase was used to produce forecasts for the 2023-2024 season, both in real-time and retrospectively.
+We are currently developing an R package called [wwinference](https://github.com/CDCgov/ww-inference-model) that uses the model developed here and wraps it in a user-friendly interface.
+We plan on using this package to produce regular forecasts and evaluate retrospective forecast performance.
+To try out running this model on your own data, we encourage you to check out that R package and codebase.

 See our [Model Definition page](model_definition.md) for a mathematical description of the generative model, and the [example vignette](cfaforecastrenewalww/vignettes/toy_data_vignette.Rmd) to run the inference and forecasting on the simulated data provided.
 In brief, our model builds upon [EpiNow2](https://github.com/epiforecasts/EpiNow2/tree/main), a widely used [R](https://www.r-project.org/) and [Stan](https://mc-stan.org/) package for Bayesian epidemiological inference.
 We modify EpiNow2 to add model for the observed viral RNA concentration in wastewater.

 This README is organized into the following sections:
 - Our [workflow](#our-workflow-for-covid-19-forecast-hub-submissions) for producing weekly forecasts